LIFX/lifx-sdk-android/README.md

 #### Library Project Installation
 The LIFX SDK will be published as a JAR archive when it is released publicly, but until then you can still use the SDK by cloning the repository and importing it into your project as an Android Library Project.
+Users should note that the library is currently in an early Beta stage, so the API itself could change in the future.

 #### Eclipse Sub-Project Installation
 1. Clone the SDK repository into a directory on your local machine.